How to Pick the Right Guitar Pick

 The conventional material choices are plastic and nylon.
 Nylon guitar picks are thought by some to have a brighter sound.
 Plastic picks are hard to pin down because they come in a large number of variations.
 Tortex picks for example attempt to emulate the feel of the now banned tortoiseshell material.
 Their surface is somewhat powdery, allowing for a better grip.

 Pick materials are not limited to plastics and nylon.
 Some striking variations include metal, wood and stone.
 Metal picks can provide a crisp, snappy sound.
-If you have ever tried using a quarter to play, imagine that effect but more controlled.
+If you have tried using a quarter to play, imagine that effect but more controlled.
 Wood picks are also a good alternative to plastics.
-They have a comfortable feel, and can offer any number of sounds due to the sheer variety of woods there are.
+They have a comfortable feel and can offer any number of sounds due to the sheer variety of woods there.

-Along with the standard pick some common shapes include smaller variations such as the teardrop.
-The standard guitar pick gives a lot of pick to work with as well as a secure grip, but players who haven’t experimented with alternatives may discover that they have been missing out.
+Along with the standard pick, some common shapes include smaller variations such as the teardrop.
+The standard guitar pick gives a lot of picks to work with and a secure grip, but players who haven’t experimented with alternatives may discover that they have been missing out.